-To isolate the static surface deformation induced by the Pawnee earthquake, we collected data acquired by ESA's Sentinel-1 satellites before and after the earthquake and computed a number of interferograms spanning different time intervals.
+In order to isolate the static surface deformation induced by the Pawnee earthquake, we collected data acquired by ESA's Sentinel-1 satellites before and after the earthquake, and computed a number of interferograms spanning different time intervals.
 We selected images from relative orbit 34, which provide the most complete temporal coverage (Fig. 2).
 They are acquired in ascending pass with an incidence angle of 41° in the epicentral area.
 An anomaly is indeed detected in the epicentral area for interferograms bracketing the earthquake.
-However, because of the small magnitude of the displacement (a few centimeters), individual interferograms are dominated by atmospheric turbulence (Yeck, Hayes, et al., 2016).
-To improve the signal-to-noise ratio (SNR), we compute a time series of the line-of-sight (LoS) signal with a temporal resolution of 12 days.
-This fine temporal resolution, which is a unique capability of the Sentinel-1 system, makes it possible to isolate the subtle signal associated with the earthquake by averaging out temporally uncorrelated atmospheric disturbances.
+However, because of the small magnitude of the displacement (a few centimeters), individual interferograms are dominated by atmospheric turbulence (Yeck et al., 2016b).
+In order to improve the signal-to-noise ratio, we compute a time-series of the line-of-sight signal with a temporal resolution of 12 days.
+This fine temporal resolution, which is a unique